raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

 - All CodeCommit repos are private and have no size limit
 - All the code is in your AWS infrastructure
 - Integration with Jenkins, Travis, CircleCI and other third-party CI tools
+- Authentication
-- Authentication is done through SSH (non-root accounts) or HTTPS with optional MFA
+    - through SSH (non-root accounts) or HTTPS with optional MFA
-- Authorization is via IAM Policies/Roles
+- Authorization: is via IAM Policies/Roles
 - Encrypted at rest with KMS, in transit through SSL
+- Cross-account Access
+    - Do NOT share your SSH keys or your AWS credentials(username and password)
+    - Use an IAM Role in your AWS account and use AWS STS (AssumeRole API)
 - CodeCommit Notifications
     - Via SNS/Lambda ⇒ Branch deletion, push to master, build system notification, code analysis
     - Via CloudWatch Events Rules ⇒ Pull request updates, commit events